Austin9108/Project-1_Group3/README.md

 Dataset: House price vs. mortgage rate

 2. How are the following macroeconomic factors associated with each other?
-Unemployment rate, real disposable income, house price index, mortgage rate, inflation, population
+Unemployment Rate, Real Disposable Income, House Price Index, Mortgage Rate, Inflation, Consumer Price Index, GDP

 Method: Plot on a line graph the following macroeconomic factors and look at the graphs and make conclusions